OutpostUniverse/OP2MapImager/ReadMe.txt

   * Removed Microsoft specific exception classes.
   * Removed Microsoft specific for each loops and replaced with C++ standard range loops.
   * Fixed crashing bug when attempting to render a map outside of the application's current working directory.

+Ver 1.0.1 (23Jul2017)
+ * Prevented creation of multiple renders of the same map if the map exists in multiple places in the same directory (IE both loosely in directory and in an archive).
+ * When imaging all maps & saved games in a directory, prevented selection of wellpallet.map and SGAME10.OP2 since they are not valid maps.
+ * Fixed typos in ReadMe.
+ * Added Changelog.

+Ver 1.0.0 (22Jul2017)
+ * Initial Release